awaisirshad1/OTelCollectorDemo/README.md

 # OTelCollectorDemo
-This project is a demo of hooking up a Spring Boot Microservice to Grafana Loki, Tempo and Mimir, according to OpenTelemetry Protocol.
+This project is a demo of hooking up a Spring Boot Microservice to Grafana Loki, Tempo and Mimir, according to the OpenTelemetry Protocol.

-A Spring Boot Microservice serves HTTP requests, and is configured with the OpenTelemetry SDK to send logs, metrics and traces to a remote collector.
+In this demo, a Spring Boot Microservice serves HTTP requests, and is configured with the OpenTelemetry SDK to send logs, metrics and traces to a collector.
 The Microservice is hosted on a remote linux server.

 The two configurations I am exploring are the collector configuration and the agentic configuration.
 This project is the collector configuration.